rubymonsters/coaching/index.md

 dedicately aims at providing a longer term goal for study groups to aim at.

+## Come up with a curriculum

+When we ran our first beginners group we simply came up with an order of topics on a week by week basis.
+There weren't too many good online resources targeted at beginners at that time.
+We quickly found out that this was a mistake.

+Instead, it is a much better idea to recommend an introductional book for everyone to read at home.
+Encourage your students to read other books and do tutorials, but make sure everyone at least reads the same book that you've agreed on.

+Then, in your weekly meetings, go over the same topics, roughly in the same order as the book does.
+Explain things, answer questions, and do exercises.
+Then have everyone read the next few chapters as homework, and maybe give additional exercises for homework.

+We have used Chris Pine's [Learn to Program](https://pine.fm/LearnToProgram) in two groups.
+While this worked a few things about this book aren't ideal.

+We have therefor come up with our own beginner group curriculum, and published it as a book: [Ruby For Beginners](http://ruby-for-beginners.rubymonstas.org).
+Feel free to use it.
+Of course, any and all feedback or improvements will be welcome.

+## Focus on your goal

+We recommend designing your curriculum, and individual sessions around the goal to get them to feel enabled to write "real" code as soon as possible.

+This requires to omit lots of language features, lots of potential excurses, and really focussing on this one goal.

+In our groups we focus on getting them to the point where they can write a simple Sinatra application, and understand every single language feature that they are using.
+Along the way we have smaller goals such as being able to read a CSV file, and filter it.

+Get to this point as quickly as possible (obviously still as slowly as required for them to understand things).
+It will take a few weeks, or months, but getting there will make them feel like a "real" programmer for the first time: They've built a web application, and they completely understand what they're doing.

+This can be an amazing, and very motivating experience.

+So, don't bother introducing language features that you may like to talk about, but just aren't required for this goal.
+You'll be surprised how much one can cut down Ruby, and still be productive writing Sinatra applications.

 ## Encourage them to join other events

 Even for beginners it often times is a great experience to join a local Ruby